smcalilly/js-intro-NICAR-2022/README.md

 This is an introduction to JavaScript for NICAR 2022.
 This class assumes you know the basics of HTML and CSS.
 [Everything in this repo is available publicly on my personal GitHub](https://github.com/smcalilly/js-intro-NICAR-2022).

 ## Folders in this repo
-- `lesson`
-  - This will be the code you edit.
-I've already created a couple of empty script files for you, as well as a skeleton index.html page.
+- `lesson`: This will be the code you edit.
+I've already created a couple of empty script files for you, as well as some skeleton HTML.
-- `demo`
-  - The end result of the code if you get stuck or want to peruse or return to at a later time.
+- `demo`: The end result of the code if you get stuck or want to peruse or return to at a later time.

 ## Lesson
 I'm following along with the outline I wrote in [lesson.md](lesson.md).
 You can return here after this session, but it might be confusing if you try to read along while we do live coding.

 ## Exercises
 There are also some exercises you can do after the lesson at [the end of the lesson.md file, linked here](lesson.md#Exercises).